-An initial assessment is carried out by a trained social worker , who will gather as much information as they can from people who know your child and your family.
+A Child assessment is usually completed by a qualified social worker within 45 days.
+The social worker will gather as much information as they can from people who know your child and your family.
 This might include your doctor, your child’s teacher, school nurse or health visitor.
 The social worker will need to discuss the concerns with you and see your children.

 During the enquiry the Social Worker will want to talk to you as parents/carers, members of your extended family (if appropriate) and to your children.
 It is an absolute requirement that the social worker looks around your home and is able to speak to your children individually and in private, if they are old enough and able to understand properly.

 In some cases after just one visit, it becomes clear that the concerns are unfounded and that no further enquiries are needed.
 More often however, everything will not be clear after just one visit to you and your child and it will be necessary to make some more enquiries to get a clearer picture of the situation to know how best to help you and your children.

 The social worker will write the Child Assessment report which should be shown to you.
 You should be offered a copy and asked to comment on anything you don’t agree with.

 3. Does the social worker have the right to speak to my child’s school or health visitor without my permission?